METALS-Shanghai copper scales over 1-month peak on tight supply, stimulus hopes

 By Brijesh Patel

-April 15 (Reuters) - Copper prices in China rose to their highest in more than a month on Friday, bolstered by hopes for more stimulus measures by top metals consumer China and worries over tight supply amid the Ukraine crisis.
+April 15 (Reuters) - Copper prices in China rose to their highest in over a month on Friday, bolstered by hopes for more stimulus measures by top metals consumer China and worries over tight supply amid the Ukraine crisis.

-The contract is up 1.7% so far this week.
+The contract is up 1.4% this week, its second consecutive weekly gain.
 The London Metal Exchange was closed for a holiday.

 "The prospect of easing cycle in China is supporting the bounce in commodity prices," said Stephen Innes, managing partner at SPI Asset Management.